If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Just like the robots.txt file, this is an addition that can mask your site’s pages from being found by search engine crawlers.
 Check your site’s code and look for the “noindex” tag somewhere in a meta title.
 If you find that somewhere, you’ve instantly diagnosed your indexing problem.
 Simply remove the tag and replace it if necessary, and you should be back on the fast track to search engine indexation.

-This is a type of manual penalty reserved for major infractions, so you don’t have to worry about this unless you’ve done something very wrong in the eyes of Google.
+This is a type of manual penalty reserved for major infractions, so you don’t have to worry about this unless you’ve done something very wrong in the eyes of search engines.

-If you’ve gotten deindexed this way, you’ve probably already been notified by Google, so unless that’s the case, you don’t have to worry that you’re not being indexed as a punishment.
+If you’ve gotten deindexed this way, you’ve probably already been notified by a search engine, so unless that’s the case, you don’t have to worry that you’re not being indexed as a punishment.

 Once your site is indexable, give Google a few days to catch up.
 You should start seeing your site in search engine results shortly.